 - To connect an existing channel, select the channel from the list, and then select Start collaboration.

 Join a chat

-- Case transfers: If you’ve onboarded to a case that was previously handled by another agent, you can join the chat to better understand the context of the case, and then continue to collaborate with your relevant colleagues.
+- Case transfers: If you’ve onboarded to a case that another agent previously handled, you can join the chat to better understand the context of the case, and then continue to collaborate with your relevant colleagues.

 - Case escalations: If a case needs attention from someone with specific knowledge, the subject-matter expert who reviews it can participate in the relevant conversations.

-You can only join connected chats, and to do so, you must have write access to the record and your admin has turned on the Join Chat capability for the record type in which you want to join any existing connected chat.
+You can only join connected chats, and to do so, you must have write access to the record and your administrator must have turned on the Join Chat capability for the record type for which you want to join an existing connected chat.

 To join a connected chat:

 Open the record for which you want to join the chat.